Bovine foamy virus

-Bovine foamy virus (BFV) is a ss(+)RNA retrovirus that belongs to the genus spumaviridae.
-Spumaviruses differ from the other six members of family retroviridae, both structurally and in pathogenic nature.
-Spumaviruses derive their name from spuma the latin for "foam".
+Bovine foamy virus (BFV) is a ss(+)RNA retrovirus that belongs to the subfamily spumaviridae.
+Spumaviruses differ from other members of family retroviridae, both structurally and in pathogenic nature.
+Spumaviruses derive their name from spuma the Latin for "foam".
 The 'foam' aspect of 'foamy virus' comes from syncytium formation and the rapid vacuolization of infected cells, creating a 'foamy' appearance.

 Discovery

 The first foamy virus was isolated from liver structures of the Rhesus macaque in 1955.
 Bovine foamy virus was isolated in 1969 from cattle with lymphosarcoma.
 At the time of its discovery little was known about the effects of the virus or whether it played a role in the development of lymphosarcoma in the cattle.
 Continued research has shown that the infection prevalence of BFV is 40-85% worldwide but lacks any significant pathogenic nature.

 Structure/Morphology

 Bovine foamy virus is an enveloped, spherical virus.
 The virus particles are approximately 80-100 nm in diameter and contain single-strand, positive-sense RNA: ss(+)RNA.
 20% of released virions contain double stranded DNA as a product of late stage reverse transcription.
 The outer membrane of the virus is covered with a variety of glycoproteins which allow it to interact with its surroundings.
 Just beyond the envelope is a buffer between the capsid and envelope, known as the protein matrix.
 The matrix is responsible for maintaining membrane shape as well as participating in the budding process.
 Inside the matrix lies the capsid, a protein shell that contains viral integrase, reverse-transcriptase and the nucleocapsid, inside of which lives the viruses' genetic material.
 Due to the viruses' tendency to bud into the endoplasmic reticulum, the virions tend to display immature protein characteristics around the core as well as unique glycoptorien spikes on the surface of the membrane.
 BFV particles also possess electron-lucent membranes which are easily crossed by electrons.